-Seventeenth-century British literature, seventeenth-century war poetry, early modern women's writing, feminist and critical theory, and Milton.
+Seventeenth-century British literature, seventeenth-century war poetry, women's writing, feminist and sexuality studies, early modern political theory, critical theory, and Milton.

 Gray, C. (2015).
 Review: E. Scott-Baumann's Forms of Engagement: Women, Poetry, and Culture, 1640-1680.
 Modern Philology, 112(4), E319-E321. https://doi.org/10.1086/679341

 Gray, C. E. (2014).
 Tears of the Muses: 1649 and the Lost Political Bodies of Royalist War Elegy.
 In M. R. Wade (Ed.), Gender Matters: Discourses of Violence in Early Modern Literature and the Arts (pp. 133-154).
 (Internationale Forschungen zur Allgemeinen und Vergleichenden Literaturwissenschaft; Vol. 169).
 Brill | Rodopi. https://doi.org/10.1163/9789401210232_009